Karthik9633/Travel_Webpage/README.md

 The About section gives visitors a brief insight into the purpose of the website.
 It highlights:

-What the website offers
+1.What the website offers
-How it helps travelers
+2.How it helps travelers
-Why traveling is important
+3.Why traveling is important
-A clean paragraph explaining the site’s mission
+4.A clean paragraph explaining the site’s mission

 🌄 Destinations Section

 A dedicated section that displays popular destinations using beautiful cards.
 Each card includes:

-A destination image
+1.A destination image
-A title
-Short description
+2.A title.
+3.Short description.
-A hover animation effect for better UI experience
+4.A hover animation effect for better UI experience

 This section helps users visually explore different places.

 ⭐ Featured Packages Section

 This section showcases the best travel packages that include:

-High-quality package images
+1.High-quality package images
-Package name
+2.Package name
-Short details
+3.Short details
-Price tag
-Clean grid layout
+4.Clean buttons for Booking and View More details 5.Clean grid layout

 Designed to catch attention and increase user engagement.